beteko/wine-predictor-api/README.md

 │   └── workflows
 │       ├── ci.yaml   .................... : describes the continuous integration pipeline ( only on feature branches )
 │       └── cd.yaml    ................... : describes the continuous deployment pipeline ( only on main branch )
+│       └── cl.yaml    ................... : describes the continuous learning pipeline ( only on main branch and upon change on dataset )
 │
 ├── dataset
 │   └── winequality.csv   ................ : contains all labelled wine quality records to train and test the model